 In Benin, EFTAS produced such a 3D terrain model from older aerial photographs.

 In order to create such a 3D terrain model every point on the earth’s surface has to be recorded from at least two different perspectives.
 This enables the calculation of 3D models.
 Within the discipline of photogrammetry this is also named stereographic processing.
 In principle, the human eye follows the same concept.

 For the production of these satellite imagery based maps, a variety of satellite systems like Quickbird, GeoEye or WorldView 2 were used.
 Objects of 50 cm in size can be differentiated on the Earth’s surface.
 Therefore, single landmarks like intersections, corners or other obvious structures are visible.

 To generate these landmarks, point coordinates were collected on the ground using precise GPS measurements.
 These point coordinates were then used to project the satellite imagery onto the corresponding points in the 3D model.
 As a result, satellite images in orthogonal projection were created.

 In the case of Benin, EFTAS generated maps for 10 rural communities at a scale of 1:5000 based on 14,000 km² of orthophotos.

-01.05.2015Sustainable development.Development cooperation for food security in Sudan. read more
+01.05.2015Sustainable development.Development cooperation for food security in Africa. read more